A love story and a fictional account of a major terrorist attack on Christmas morning.

 The true story of the battle of Xom Bo II that was fought on June 17, 1967.
 It was a battle that pitted Five hundred 1st Infantry Division soldiers against 800 to 2000 Viet Cong from the 271st Regiment.
 The bloody clash took the lives of 39 Americans and seriously wounded 150 more.
 It is the minute by minute story of what happened that day in the steamy jungle and the story of the men who fought so valiantly to survive the ambush.

 "Bloodstained Tales of Sin and Sex" is a trio of short stories written by David Hearne that present a cast of evil yet interesting villains.
 Some are loathing underdogs that are unsympathetic characters that will anger you with their evil and sadistic actions.
 And some protagonist will have you cheering for their success in their quest to kill.
-Some of the stories are incredibly suspenseful and full of horror that comes not from imaginary evil entities, but from insane acts of human cruelty; much scarier than the boogie men under the bed.
-Scenes from Bloodstained tales of Sin and Sex will shock, disgust, yet grossly satisfy your thirst for decadent horror stories.
-Each story is fast paced with action and suspense.

 The spellbinding novel weaves together current events with fiction creating a sobering reality of an event whose actual occurrence is certainly probable.

 A 16-year-old Muslim girl named Sheeva, who falls in love with a 19-year-old agnostic American boy, becomes a primary figure in the tumultuous story.
 Her father, Ali Hasson, is an Afghanistan doctor given political asylum in America because of the assistance he provided US forces during the onset of the war.